CherryCai03/communication_lab_final_project/README.md

 # communication_lab_final_project

-This is the final project for Machine Learning for New Interface
+This is the final project for Communication Lab

 This project was completed by Ruijie (Cherry) Cai (rc3470@nyu.edu) in partial fulfillment of INTM-SHU - 120 Communications Lab , Spring 2018.
 I certify that the NYU Shanghai Honor Code applies to this project.
 In particular, I have: